FrostyBytes/debian-lfs-host/README.md

 licenses that may be less permissive than "The Unlicense".

-The filesystems released are signed with the below key, which has also been submitted to the gpg.mit.edu keyserver.
+The filesystems released are signed with the below key, which has also been submitted to the pgp.mit.edu keyserver.
 Each binary file has a corresponding signature file, and checksums have also been included in a clearsigned message below.